hoquangnam45/git-graph/README.md

 # How to use this tool

-## Setup pom files for each project
+## Setup om files for each project

-- Setup a project pom for each specific company and artifact that you want to build.
+- Set up a project pom for each specific company and artifact that you want to build.
 The pom for will be used to calculate the classpath, and build the artifact

-- Here is a sample template for build you can modified your self
+- Here is a sample template for build you can modify your self

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>